Azure-Samples/contoso-agents/README.md

 - Autonomous agents process incoming orders via email
 - User can the review and approve orders interacting with the agents over Copilot Studio or Teams

+## Technical overview

+If you are interested in the technical details of the project, a comprehensive overview of the architecture and design decisions can be found in the [Technical Overview](docs/technical-overview.md) document.

 ## Getting Started

 ### Prerequisites